finos/common-domain-model/documentation/source/documentation.rst

 * ISDA 2018 CSA (Security Interest – New York Law)
 * ISDA 2018 CSD (Security Interest – English Law)

-The ``CreditSupportAgreementElections`` data type therefore contains a super-set of the elections that may apply to any of the above document types, where common elections are represented using common components.
+The ``CreditSupportAgreementElections`` data type therefore contains a super-set of the elections that may apply to any of the above document types.
+Common elections used in different document types are represented using common components in this data type.

 .. code-block:: Haskell